Stock market today: Asian benchmarks mostly climb despite worries about US economy

 The Bank of Japan ended a policy meeting with no major changes, keeping its benchmark interest rate in a range of 0 to 0.1%.
 In March, it raised the key rate from minus 0.1%, citing signs that inflation had reached the central bank’s target of about 2%.

-Although a weak yen is a boon for Japan’s giant exporters like Toyota Motor Corp., whose overseas earnings are boosted when converted into yen, some Japanese officials, including Finance Minister Shunichi Suzuki, has been raising concerns that an overly weak currency is not good for the Japanese economy in the long run.
+Although a weak yen is a boon for giant Japanese exporters such as Toyota Motor Corp., whose overseas earnings are boosted when converted into yen, some Japanese officials, including Finance Minister Shunichi Suzuki, have been raising concern that an overly weak currency is not good for the Japanese economy in the long run.

-On Thursday, Wall Street was lower by worries about a potentially toxic cocktail combining stubbornly high inflation with a flagging economy.
-A sharp drop for Facebook’s parent company, one of Wall Street’s most influential stocks, also hurt the market.
+On Thursday, Wall Street was lower with worries about a potentially toxic cocktail combining stubbornly high inflation with a flagging economy.
+A sharp drop in Facebook’s parent company, one of Wall Street’s most influential stocks, also hurt the market.

 Expectations had built high for Meta, along with the other “Magnificent Seven” stocks that drove most of the stock market’s returns last year.
 They need to hit a high bar to justify their high stock prices.